kalebheitzman/moodle-local_xlate/DEVELOPER.md

 external integrations.

 ## 9. Development Workflow
+* **Edit mode/capture debugging**: To verify that capture is disabled in edit mode, enable editing on a Moodle page and check the browser console for the `[XLATE] Edit mode detected (isEditing=true): skipping translation/capture logic.` message.
+No keys will be tagged or saved in this mode.
 1. **Install/upgrade**: place under `local/xlate` then visit *Site administration →
    Notifications* or run `php admin/cli/upgrade.php`.
 2. **Build AMD assets** after editing `amd/src/*.js`: